finos-labs/project-analysis/README-generated.md

 # FINOS Projects

-Here are some of FINOS' most active projects (as of 26 May 2025):
+Here are some of FINOS' most active projects (as of 11 Jun 2025):

 **Special Interest Groups:**